 - Students submit either a Canadian Universities Graduate Transfer Agreement (CUGTA) form or a Western Dean's Agreement (WDA) form, depending on the home institution.

-- Students will have their home institution sign the form and send it to The Department of Geography and Planning at the University of Saskatchewan (email@example.com).
+- Students will have their home institution sign the form and send it to the department of Geography and Planning (firstname.lastname@example.org) at the University of Saskatchewan.
 They will be automatically registered in the course, but must pay student fees and tuition directly to the University of Saskatchewan.

-Note: Students and professionals DO NOT have to pay application fees, submit transcripts, or submit proof of English equivalency and should ignore these requests if prompted automatically by the form.
+Note: International students and professionals will pay $120 CDN non-refundable application fee, but DO NOT submit transcripts, or submit proof of English equivalency and should ignore these requests if prompted automatically by the form.

-- Students and professionals MUST submit a letter of support from their home institution or employer on official letterhead, listing the course, the term it will be taken, and the dates that the course will be held.
-This letter should be submitted to email@example.com
+- International students and professionals MUST submit a letter of support from their home institution or employer on official letterhead, listing the course, the term it will be taken, and the dates that the course will be held.
+This letter should be submitted to firstname.lastname@example.org

-- Once an application has been processed, students will get access to a University of Saskatchewan PAWs account.
-Students should monitor their admissions status on their PAWs account and, once they have been admitted, notify the Department of Geography and Planning (firstname.lastname@example.org) that they have been admitted and provide their student number so that a registration permission can be entered.
+- Once an application has been received by Graduate Studies, students can log back into the application created to monitor their application status.
+Upon receiving a letter of admission, students should then notify the department of Geography and Planning (email@example.com) that they have been admitted and provide their student number so that a permission to register can be entered.

-- After getting email confirmation from the department, students taking the course for credit can register themselves and pay their tuition on PAWs.
-Students wishing to audit the course can contact Student Central at email@example.com using their PAWs email account and request to be registered as an audit student in the course.
-Tuition will still be paid on PAWs.
+- After getting email confirmation from the department, students taking the course for credit can register themselves and pay their tuition on PAWS.
+Students wishing to audit the course can contact Student Central at firstname.lastname@example.org using their PAWS email account and request to be registered as an audit student in the course.
+Tuition will be paid on PAWS.

 Tuition and fees are payable by all participants, but vary depending on your citizenship and whether you are taking the course for credit or as an audit student.